 Do you need native look and feel?

-If so, Xamarin.Forms may be a good choice.
+If so, Xamarin.Forms may be the right choice.
 Like Uno platform, Xamarin.Forms allows UIs to be defined declaratively across platforms but renders the UI based on the native platform.
-So, the user will not be shocked by controls that do not behave in the platform specific way.
+So, the user is not shocked by controls that do not behave in a platform-specific way.
 By default, the styles approximate the platform’s native look and feel while Uno Platform tends to look more like Windows 10.
-However, both Xamarin.Forms, and Uno Platform can be styled for their native platforms.
+However, both Xamarin.Forms and Uno Platform allow styling for their native platforms.

-Are you targeting desktop with users who will download applications outside of App Stores?
+Are you targeting desktop with users who download applications outside of App Stores?

-This is in a sense, a rhetorical question.
-As mentioned earlier, you shouldn’t really expect your users to download apps outside of the store or browser.
-However, there are legitimate cases where your users may prefer a custom fit desktop experience that is pixel perfect across Linux, Windows, and MacOS with all the power of the .NET Core runtime.
+It is, in a sense, a rhetorical question.
+As mentioned earlier, you shouldn’t expect your users to download apps outside of the store or browser.
+However, there are legitimate cases where your users may prefer a custom fit desktop experience that is pixel-perfect across Linux, Windows, and OSX with all the power of the .NET Core runtime.
 When this is the case, Avalonia is your best bet.

 As a UI library though, Avalonia should not be underestimated.
-It will be familiar to any WPF developer, and is very easy to get running and dive straight in.
-The .NET Core runtime makes it a very powerful platform to build upon.
+It is familiar to any WPF developer and is very easy to get running and dive straight in.
+The robust platform .NET Core makes it a convincing choice.